Skip to main content

 SUMMARY AND A FAREWELL

-In a few parts of the game, Revolution show they still can make great puzzles.
-We get a true classic, involving a ferryman who has to transport a murderer, a witness and a vengeful brother across a river, one at a time.
-We also get a couple of chambers where you have to carefully line up the energy of the Earth itself to open up new passageways.
-These are some of the best puzzles in the entire series, but in this context, they mostly make me realize what Broken Sword in three dimensions could have been.
+There are moments where Revolution proves they still know how to design great puzzles.
+One standout involves a ferryman tasked with transporting a murderer, a witness, and a vengeful brother across a river — one at a time.
+Other highlights include chambers where you must align the Earth’s energy to open new paths.
+These are among the strongest puzzles in the entire series, but they mostly serve as reminders of what Broken Sword in three dimensions could have been.

 Comments